csr/TravelAR/README.md

 # TravelAR
-Hey Shopify 👋 Thank you for checking out my app.
 TravelAR makes traveling and learning new languages easy by translating anything around you using your phone camera, machine learning and augmented reality.

 ## Screenshots
 | Point and translate  | Listen and learn | Listen and learn |